-- 1.1 This master plan has been prepared jointly by Dacorum Borough Council and Gleeson Developments Ltd, with assistance from Tibbalds Planning and Urban Design.
-It has the support of the Homes and Communities Agency (HCA). - 1.2 The Marchmont Farm site is one of a number of sites where the principle of housing development has been established through Dacorum's Core Strategy.
+- 1.1 This Master Plan has been prepared jointly by Dacorum Borough Council and Gleeson Developments Ltd, with assistance from Tibbalds Planning and Urban Design.
+It has the support of the Homes and Communities Agency (HCA). - 1.2 Marchmont Farm is one of a number of sites where the principle of housing development has been established through Dacorum's Core Strategy.
 The emerging Site Allocations Development Plan Document (DPD) will add detail about the development of the site.
-The Site Allocations DPD will also remove the site from the Green Belt and set a new Green Belt boundary. - 1.3 The purpose of this master plan is to supplement the Site Allocations DPD by setting development principles and a framework through which a high quality residential scheme can be delivered on the site.
-It is also intended to demonstrate how the planning requirements set out in the Site Allocations DPD can be delivered and will guide future planning applications, and has been prepared: - To explain new settlement and Green Belt boundaries; - To outline requirements for the planning and delivery of the area; - To outline layout possibilities; - To facilitate discussion of the above with the public; - To provide justification for the planning requirements; and - To guide future planning application(s). - 1.4 The master plan has been prepared in consultation with, and contribution from, key stakeholders.
-These stakeholders include the local Highway Authority, Thames Water, Hertfordshire Constabulary, the Environment Agency, Grovehill Futures, the Gypsy and Traveller Unit at the County Council and Hertfordshire Gypsy and Traveller Empowerment (GATE). - 1.5 Discussion with local residents during production of the masterplan has helped to understand local aspirations and concerns for development on the site.
-The input of stakeholders and residents has helped to shape the contents of the master plan and the development principles within it. - 1.6 There are three main landowners of the site, comprising the Homes and Communities Agency (HCA), Gleeson Developments Ltd, and Dacorum Borough Council.
+The Site Allocations DPD will also remove the site from the Green Belt and set a new Green Belt boundary. - 1.3 The purpose of this Master Plan is to supplement the Site Allocations DPD by setting development principles and a framework through which a high quality residential scheme can be delivered on the site.
+It is also intended to demonstrate how the planning requirements set out in the Site Allocations DPD can be delivered and will guide future planning applications.
+The Master Plan has been prepared: - To explain new settlement and Green Belt boundaries; - To outline requirements for the planning and delivery of the area; - To outline layout possibilities; - To facilitate discussion of the above with the public; - To provide justification for the planning requirements; and - To guide future planning application(s). - 1.4 The Master Plan has been prepared in consultation with, and contribution from, key stakeholders.
+These stakeholders include the Local Highway Authority, Thames Water, Hertfordshire Constabulary, the Environment Agency, Grovehill Future Neighbourhood Forum, the Gypsy and Traveller Unit at the County Council and Hertfordshire Gypsy and Traveller Empowerment (GATE). - 1.5 Discussion with local residents during production of the Master Plan has helped to understand local aspirations and concerns for development on the site.
+The input of stakeholders and residents has helped to shape the contents of the Master Plan and the development principles contained within it. - 1.6 There are three main landowners of the site, comprising the Homes and Communities Agency (HCA), Gleeson Developments Ltd, and Dacorum Borough Council.
 The Council also own and manage Margaret Lloyd Park, which is adjacent to the site and will be extended as part of the plans.
-The extent of the area covered by this master plan is shown in Figure 1.
+The extent of the area covered by this Master Plan is shown in Figure 1. - 1.7 The final master plan will be adopted by the Council as supplementary guidance.
+Whilst planning applications on the site will be considered against Development Plan policies, this document provides further detail pursuant to those policies and has been the subject of public consultation.
+As such, it will carry weight as a material consideration, when planning applications are determined.